SplitOut: Out-of-the-Box Training-Hijacking Detection in Split Learning via Outlier Detection: Background and Motivation

 \subsection{Split Learning}

-In split learning (SplitNN) \cite{gupta_distributed_2018, vepakomma_no_2018, vepakomma_split_2018}, a DNN is split between the clients and a server such that each client locally computes the first few layers, and the server computes rest of the layers.
+Split learning (SplitNN) \cite{gupta_distributed_2018, vepakomma_no_2018, vepakomma_split_2018} aims to address two challenges: 1) data-sharing in sensitive fields such as healthcare, and 2) training large models in environments with limited compute resources.
+The main idea is to split a DNN between clients (data holders) and a server.
+Each client locally computes the first few layers on their private data and sends the output to the server, who then computes the rest of the layers.
 This way, a group of clients can train a DNN utilizing, but not sharing, their collective data.
+This framework stands out as being more communication-efficient compared to other collaborative ML systems such as federated learning, especially with a higher number of clients and larger model sizes\cite{singh2019detailed}.